nielsenjared/nielsenjared.github.io/content/blog/big-o/index.md

 ## Big O: The Superlative Guide

 The following list is a ‘table of contents’ of my articles about Big O. They weren’t all written in this order, but this is the order I recommend reading them in.
 If you think otherwise or think there’s something missing, let me know on Twitter [@jarednielsen](https://twitter.com/jarednielsen).
+And there’s more on the way!
+If you want to stay in the loop, sign up for my newsletter, [The Solution](http://eepurl.com/cP8CMn).

 * [What is Big O Notation?](https://jarednielsen.com/big-o-notation/)